 It can be hard to choose nutritious foods through the holiday season.
 Fortunately, the following healthy Christmas treats and snacks can make your culinary choices a little easier!

-There are a lot of things that make up the Christmas season.
-But one of the most prominent parts of the holidays is all the food that’s shared!
-Unfortunately, all the emphasis on food can mean a lot of overeating and a little weight gain.
-There are things you can do to stay healthy though.
+There's a lot to love about the Christmas season, and special family food and meals are definitely a big highlight!
+Unfortunately, all the emphasis on food can mean a lot of overeating and even a little weight gain.
+There are things you can do to stay healthy, though.
 After all, there’s more to baking than a sugar and butter-laden biscuit.
 Share your own ideas for easy, healthy Christmas treats with others on your favorite family app!

 Christmas may be the festive season of delicious food and drinks, but that doesn’t mean you can’t stay healthy.
 Try getting in some physical activity during the holidays, whether it’s a wintery run or a walk with the family.
 It’s also important not to stress too much as this can lead to ill health.
 Ensure that you decide what you can do over the holidays and stick to it!

 And, while it’s easy to overindulge, remember to think before you eat.
 This will help you define the difference between what you can and can’t resist.
 If you decide that you really want more dessert or a treat, try reaching for heart-healthy Christmas snacks like fruit instead.
 You can also opt for extra veggies at dinner.
 It’s the little choices you make that can really add up and prevent winter weight gain!